Deep Learning for Image Denoising: A Photographer's Guide

 What about those challenging low-light situations where noise is most prevalent?
 Future research is focusing on these specific conditions.

 - Researchers are addressing the unique challenges of denoising images captured in low light.
+This often involves dealing with very low signal-to-noise ratios and specific noise characteristics that appear in such conditions.

 - Developing models must be robust to various noise types and levels.